TomoGuide/TomoGuide.github.io/docs/03-tutorial/01-scipion-preprocessing/index.md

     - Move your cursor to the opposite edge of the lamella (DON'T CLICK).
     - Press Q to get the distance between the yellow cross and the position of your cursor.

-The distance will appear in the dialog box.
+The distance will appear in the dialogue box.
 Here 106 pixels, **81 nm**.

 <a href="/imgs/20_ali1.JPG" data-lightbox="image-gallery">
   <img src="/imgs/20_ali1.JPG" alt="Processing Workflow" style="width:60%;">